 A completion queue entry is posted to the Admin Completion Queue if the controller has completed the requested action (specified in the Activate Action field).
-For requests that specify activation of a new firmware image and return with status code value of 00h, any controller level reset defined in section 7.3.1 activates the specified firmware.
-Firmware Activate command specific status values are defined in Figure 46.
+Firmware Activate command specific status values are defined in Figure 60.

-Figure 46: Firmware Activate - Command Specific Status Values
+Figure 60: Firmware Activate - Command Specific Status Values

 Value Description 6h Invalid Firmware Slot: The firmware slot indicated is invalid or read only.
 This error is indicated if the firmware slot exceeds the number supported.
 7h Invalid Firmware Image: The firmware image specified for activation is invalid and not loaded by the controller.
 0Bh Firmware Application Requires Conventional Reset: The operation specified by the Activate Action field completed successfully.
 However, activation of the firmware image requires a conventional reset.
 If an FLR or controller reset occurs prior to a conventional reset, the controller shall continue operation with the currently executing firmware image.
+0Ch Firmware Application Requires NVM Subsystem Reset: The operation specified by the Activate Action field completed successfully.
+However, activation of the firmware image requires an NVM Subsystem Reset.
+If any other type of reset occurs prior to an NVM Subsystem Reset, the controller shall continue operation with the currently executing firmware image.